dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 * If we want to print the string read we need to append the EndOfLine symbol after the last byte read.
 * Now we can close the file_pointer (destroying the file descriptor associated with the id if it is possible, otherwise -1 will be returned).

-As you can see there are no instructions where we specify the file system type, or the driver to use this is all managed by the vfs layer.
+As we can see there are no instructions where we specify the file system type, or the driver to use this is all managed by the vfs layer.
 The above functions will avail of kernel system calls open/read/close, they usually sits somewhere above the kernel VFS layer, in our _naive_ implementation they we are not going to create new system calls, and let them to be our VFS layer, and where needed  make a simpler version of them.

 We can assume that any file system i/o operation consists of three basic steps: opening the file, reading/writing from/to it and then closing it.